firedrakeproject/Irksome/docs/source/index.rst

   F = inner(Dt(u), v) * dx + inner(grad(u), grad(v)) * dx

 and maps this and a Butcher tableau for some Runge-Kutta method to UFL for a fully-discrete method.
-Hence, switching between RK methods is plug-and-lay.
+Hence, switching between RK methods is plug-and-play.

 Irksome provides convenience classes to package the transformation of forms and boundary conditions and provide a method to advance by a time step.
 The underlying variational problem for the (possibly implicit!)
-Runge Kutta stages composes fully with advanced Firedrake/PETSc solver technology, so you can use block preconditioners, multigrid with patch smooters, and more -- and in parallel, too!
+Runge-Kutta stages composes fully with advanced Firedrake/PETSc solver technology, so you can use block preconditioners, multigrid with patch smooters, and more -- and in parallel, too!